alkreb/wolf-pack-tracker-au24/docs/tutorials/tutorials.md

 ## Step 1: Set up your environment

-Review the  [getting started page](../getting-started.md) to get your environment set up.
+Review the [getting started page](../getting-started.md) to get your system set up.

 ## Step 2: Add your first wolf